egobillot/calltop/README.md

  - filtering in the tool
    - filter dynamically on process name, command line, pid, system call, or function.
  - batch mode
- - trace userspace application functions (so far limited to python)
+ - trace userspace application functions.

 ### Feature in the roadmap